I beg to move amendment 4, page 2, line 6, at end insert

 Today is an important milestone in our drive to protect cultural property not only in this country but around the world, and particularly in places where it is threatened by armed conflict.
 The 1954 Hague convention for the protection of cultural property in the event of armed conflict and its two protocols are an important part of the international legal framework for protecting cultural property.
 Since 2004, successive Governments have promised to bring forward the legislation required to enable the United Kingdom to ratify the convention and accede to the protocols.
 I am delighted that this Government have finally been able to do so, and I thank my right hon.
 Friends the Members for Maldon (Mr Whittingdale) and for Wantage (Mr Vaizey) for securing time for the Bill in this Session.

-The Bill, together with the Hague convention and its protocols, fits into the wider framework of our initiatives to protect cultural property.
+The Bill, together with The Hague convention and its protocols, fits into the wider framework of our initiatives to protect cultural property.
 I recently had the pleasure of visiting the British Museum to learn more about its Iraq emergency heritage management training scheme, which is helping to build capacity in the Iraqi state board of antiquities and heritage by training staff in a wide range of sophisticated techniques of retrieval and rescue archaeology.
 The scheme is supported by £3 million from our new cultural protection fund.
 That fund, which is managed by the British Council, is so far supporting nine projects to the tune of £8.8 million, using British knowledge and expertise in places where cultural heritage is at risk.

 The first group of Iraqi participants completed their training in November.
 One of them has already been appointed by the Iraqi state board to lead the assessment of the site of Nimrud, which was recently liberated from Daesh control.
-The second group of participants is now in training at the British Museum, and I am delighted that they are in the Public Gallery to witness our debate and the passing of this important piece of legislation.
+The second group of participants is now in training at the British Museum, and I am delighted that they are in the Public Gallery to witness our debate and the passing of this important Bill.

 I commend the Minister on navigating us through to this stage.
 She has now become an international advocate, having travelled to conferences to extol the virtues of our commitment to cultural property.
 Will she also pay tribute to Professor Peter Stone of Newcastle University and the UK Committee of the Blue Shield, who want us to establish a centre of excellence for the collection and sharing of information on threats to cultural property worldwide?
 We are an exemplar on that, and we could perhaps do more with more funding.